Hailagaz/react-random-quote/README.md

 ## Built With

 * React - JavaScript library for building user interfaces.
+* Redux - Redux is used to manage the application's state.
+The state includes the currently displayed quote, which can be updated when the "New Quote" button is clicked.
 * Material-UI - React UI framework for designing responsive web applications.
 * react-tsparticles - React component for particle animations.
 * axios - Promise-based HTTP client for making API requests.